jbonaiuto/bodb/bodb/docs/workspaces.rst

 Coordinates
 ^^^^^^^^^^^

 The Coordinates tab allows users to save and load sets of coordinates from brain imaging SEDs.
-The Active Coordinate Selection section lists the name and description of the currently active selection along with a list of all coordinates in the selection, grouped by the SED that they belong to.
-The Saved Coordinate Selections section lists all of the coordinate selections saved in this workspace.
-Users can click Load next to a selection to make it active, or Delete to delete it.
-Clicking on the New button will clear the currently active coordinate selection so that a new one can be created.
+Any time the user clicks on a checkbox next to a coordinate in a Brain Imaging SED search result it is added to the currently active coordinate set.
+The Active Coordinate Set section lists the name and description of the currently active set along with a list of all coordinates in the set, grouped by the SED that they belong to.
+The Saved Coordinate Sets section lists all of the coordinate sets saved in this workspace.
+Users can click Load next to a set to make it active, or Delete to delete it.
+Clicking on the New button will clear the currently active coordinate set so that a new one can be created.

 .. figure:: images/workspace_coordinate_tab.png
     :align: center